HOLOPROSENCEPHALY

 At about 10 weeks of gestation, a glial bridge (massa commisuralis) forms between the two hemispheres, at the bottom of the interhemispheric fissure.
 Soon after this, axons begin to cross this bridge, forming the corpus callosum (CC).
 This process is completed by 18 to 20 weeks gestation.
 Agenesis of the corpus callosum (ACC) develops either if the bridge does not form or if axons fail to cross it.
 HPE can be mistaken for ACC.

 ACC is one of the most common and probably the most genetically diverse brain malformation.
-It occurs in many chromosomal abnormalities and malformation syndromes and in several inherited metabolic disorders.
-Among others, it is associated with mutations of the L1 cell adhesion molecule, a cell surface glycoprotein that is important for guidance of migrating neurons (see neuronal migration defects).
+It may occur as an isolated defect but is more frequently seen in association with other CNS and extraneural abnormalities.
+It is a component of more than 200 congenital syndromes.
+It occurs in several chromosomal abnormalities (including trisomy 13 and 18), malformation syndromes (including Aicardi, Apert, Fryns, Rubinstein-Taybi, and Smith-Lemli-Opitz syndrome), in association with CNS malformations (Dandy-Walker malformation, schizencephaly, polymicrogyria, lissencephaly-pachygyria), and in several inherited metabolic disorders (including the Zellweger syndrome, glycosylation disorders, nonketotic hyperglycinemia, pyruvate dehydrogenase deficiency, and respiratory chain abnormalities).
+Some patients with ACC have also extraneural malformations involving the skull, eyes, and ears, congenital heart disease, skeletal defects, and other malformations.
+ACC is associated with mutations of the L1 cell adhesion molecule, a cell surface glycoprotein that is important for guidance of migrating neurons (see neuronal migration defects).

 ACC may be complete or partial, involving only the posterior part of the CC (splenium).
-It may occur as an isolated defect.
-Many cases, however, have other associated CNS and non-CNS malformations.
-Most patients have psychomotor retardation.
+Most patients have psychomotor retardation and about one third have seizures.
 A small minority-usually patients with isolated ACC-have normal neuromotor skills.
-About one third of patients have seizures.
 When the CC is absent, the anterior horns of lateral ventricles have a bat-wing shape and the posterior horns are dilated and parallel to one another.
 The gap between the two hemispheres is filled sometimes by adipose tissue.

 Further Reading